Higher homotopy normalities in topological groups: Fiberwise -spaces and classification theorem

 Let $B$ be a space.
 We follow the terminology of Crabb--James \cite{MR1646248} as follows.
-A \textit{fiberwise space} is just a map $\pi\colon E\to B$ called the projection and a \textit{fiberwise pointed space} is a fiberwise space $\pi\colon E\to B$ equipped with a section $\sigma\colon B\to E$ assigning the basepoint on each fiber. \textit{Fiberwise maps} and \textit{fiberwise pointed maps} are maps $E\to E'$ compatible with projections and sections as usual.
+A \textit{fiberwise space} is just a map $\pi\colon E\to B$ called the projection and a \textit{fiberwise pointed space} is a fiberwise space $\pi\colon E\to B$ equipped with a section $\sigma\colon B\to E$ assigning the basepoint to each fiber.
+A \textit{fiberwise maps} and a \textit{fiberwise pointed map} are a map $E\to E'$ compatible with projections and sections in the obvious sense.
 Let $\Map_B(E,E')$ and $\Map_B^B(E,E')$ denote the space of fiberwise and fiberwise pointed maps, respectively.
 The fiber product $E\times_BE'$ of $E$ and $E'$ is exactly the categorical product with respect to fiberwise (pointed) maps.